XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

 `parity --chain kovan --fast-unlock --unlock "0x3d70f5f9b66311bbbd497471d9a69f476ea1d70b" --password ../password.txt`

-# Pt III.
-Dapploy!

-Once you have your network of choice synced, and an account unlocked on the chain, configure and run the Dapp Deployer.
+# Dapploy Tips/Features

+* One great feature of Dapploy is `dapper` is built in!
+Simply run `dapploy dapper -d` to deploy your contracts and start the dapper smart contract viewer.

-* Set the `network` in `deployer.conf` to one of the following: ropsten, kovan, development, ropsten-infura, main
+* You can configure the `network` in `deployer.conf` to any of the following: ropsten, kovan, development, ropsten-infura, main

-* Once you are comfortable compiling and deploying the example projects, set the `projectDir` and `contractOutput` to your own new or existing project
+* Make sure you can compile and deploy the sample projects, then set the `projectDir`, `contractOutput`, and `web3ModuleOutput` to your projects

-* Optionally include the destination to export the web3 provider module: `web3ModuleOutput`

 * Want your dApp to support multiple browsers?
 Configure Portis in Dapp deployer setup, by first adding your Dapp on [portis.io](https://portis.io) and adding your key/app name to the configuration file.